 Who We Are

-Righting Relations strives to support and build capacity amongst adult educators and community organizers, to provide space and resources for them to connect, reflect on, and organize for heart-led social change.
+Righting Relations is a women-led network that strives to support and build capacity amongst adult educators and community organizers, to provide space and resources for them to connect, reflect on, and organize for social change.

 Our Values